 Whether you’re visiting with a group of five or 50, the Idaho Museum of Natural History can offer your students an authentic experience like none other.
 We customize field trip experiences to encompass all areas of Science, Technology, Engineering, and Math (STEM) education in alignment with the Idaho State Standards.
 Exhibit Interpreters and Museum staff offer insight on gallery exhibitions while the Science Discovery Center offers a free-choice learning environment for scientific discovery.

 The Museum can accommodate groups up to 45 for a 1.5 hour time period.
 We will divide the group into 9-person cohorts who will be guided by one museum staff, to maintain no more than 10 people together at a time.
 We will maintain 6-foot physical distancing and face coverings at all times.
 Please make reservations two weeks in advance.

 Field Trip Request

-- Please submit your request at least two weeks prior to your desired date.
+- Please submit your request at least one week prior to your desired date.

 - Submitting a request does not guarantee a reservation.

 - Field trip group rates are $2/student and $3/adult.